fametoys/motordriver/README.md

 Hello Fame Toys® fans!

-In this GitHub website, you can download the sample code file "MotorDriver.py" to your Raspberry Pi.
+In this GitHub web page, you can download the sample code file "MotorDriver.py" to your Raspberry Pi.

-Are you ready to play with your Fame Toys® model now?

-First, you can find useful videos at www.fame.toys/master/ webpage.
-Watch these videos to complete each steps for playing with your model.
-Place the motor shield on your Raspberry Pi, put them in your model, and connect the battery to turn it on!
-When you watch the videos and get your Raspberry Pi ready to play, you can download this sample code file to your Raspberry Pi desktop.
+First of all, you can find useful videos at www.fame.toys/master/ and complete steps so that your Raspberry Pi is ready for playing with your Fame Toys® model.
+Once you watch the videos and get your Raspberry Pi ready to play, you can download this sample code file to your Raspberry Pi desktop.

+Are you ready?

+Attach your Raspberry Pi to the motor driver shield and put them in your model.
+Place the batteries to the battery holder and connect it to the motor driver shield to turn on!

 Enjoy!